 Strangeways was the name of the hall, the area and eventually the prison.
 They were all named after the (de) Stangeways family, but where was/is Strangeways?
 The area is located just north of the city centre, if you leave Victoria Station and walk about ten minutes or so up Great Ducie Street, you’ll be in the heart of Strangeways and near the site of the old hall.
 The 234 foot tall, Gothic-revival ventilation tower of Strangeways Prison is a local landmark of the site.

-It is not known when exactly the hall was built, although it does appear on a map from 1641.
-The main impression of Strangeways Hall is from an engraving dating from 1746 (see below).
-Strangeways Hall consisted of two different buildings; an older Elizabethan or Jacobean property and then a later, grey stucco, palladian-style addition dating from the early 18th century.
-We known from a newspaper report from 1859 that the Hall was “several times rebuilt“.
-The amalgamation of two different architectural styles was the result of a change in ownership in the 18th century.
-By the time the Reynolds family came into habit the hall in 1713, they no doubt wanted to preserve the historic structure the Strangeways family had lived in but also wanted to add their own modern, elegant addition to reflect their wealth and connections to the aristocracy.
+The exact date of the construction of the hall is unknown, although it does appear on a map dating from 1641.
+The main impression of Strangeways Hall is from an engraving from 1746 (see below).
+The Hall was comprised of two different buildings; an older Elizabethan or Jacobean property with the addition of a Palladian-inspired wing dating from the early eighteenth century.
+A newspaper report from 1859 reveals the Hall was “several times rebuilt” and the amalgamation of two different architectural styles was the result of a change in ownership in the eighteenth century.
+The Reynolds family occupied Strangeways Hall from 1713 and no doubt wanted to preserve the historic structure of the older building, perhaps to show the longevity of the area, but at the same time they clearly wanted to imprint their own tastes on the property and as such the elegant, modern addition reflected their wealth and connections to the local gentry.

-The land behind Strangeways contained a large fish pond at the back of the hall and two other sheets of water in the grounds, which formed part of the park lands.
-These lands were extremely popular with local people, Astley’s Circus held a performance here in March 1773.
+The land behind Strangeways contained a pleasure garden with large fish pond and in the wider parklands there was two other bodies of water.
+The grounds were extremely popular with local people to the extent Astley’s Circus chose the site to hold a performance there in March 1773.

 The De Strangeways Family

-The Strangeways family themselves are certainly recorded in antiquity at the site, although the name appears differently over time; ‘Strongways’ in 1306, ‘Strangewayes’ in 1349 and ‘Strangwishe’ in 1473.
-In the late 1500s in records at Manchester Cathedral the surname is spelt ‘Strangwaies’.
+The de Strangeways family themselves are certainly recorded in antiquity at the site, although the name appears differently over time; ‘Strongways’ in 1306, ‘Strangewayes’ in 1349 and ‘Strangwishe’ in 1473.
+In the latter part of the sixteenth century, church records at Manchester reveal the surname was also spelt ‘Strangwaies’.

-We known from a legal document that a John de Strangways had land by the river Irk in 1459.
-His son Thomas Strangeways owned the estate by 1478.
+We know from a legal document that a John de Strangways had land by the river Irk in 1459 and by 1478 his son Thomas Strangeways owned the estate.
 By the early years of the 16th century it had passed on to his son Phillip Strangeways.
-In 1518 Phillip granted a tenement on land on Millgate (also known as Long Millgate) in Manchester.
-One condition of this tenancy though was that Phillip had free access through the house and gardens to the river, so he could obtain drinking water and wash his clothes.
-He married a lady called Dulcibella and they had a son, Thomas.
-In 1540, Phillip and Thomas leased some land and a corn mill to a John Webster.
-Webster later complained that the Strangeways had sezied all his corn.
+Philip married Dulcibella and they has a son, Thomas.
+Both Philip and Thomas Strangeways appear to have enjoyed flexing their control over the tenants of their estate.
+In 1518 Phillip granted a tenement on land on Millgate.
+One condition of this tenancy was that Phillip had free access through the tenants house and gardens to the river, so he could obtain drinking water and wash his clothes.
+Later, in 1540, Phillip and Thomas leased some land and a corn mill to a John Webster.
+Webster later complained that the Strangeways had seized all his corn.